 Nearby highlights include:

-If you’re trying to plan your days beyond the hotel, I put together a full teen-focused guide to things to do near The Daytona, Autograph Collection — including walkable spots and short drives I’ve personally tried.
+If you’re trying to plan your days beyond the hotel, I put together a full teen-focused guide to nearby attractions — including walkable spots and short drives I’ve personally tried.

 Explore the Area (Map)